About the course

 The MPhil programme has the following components:

-- Sociological Analysis paper taught in the first year through lectures and seminars, assessed by an unseen examination
+- Sociological Analysis paper taught in the first year through lectures and seminars

-- Demographic Analysis paper taught in the first year through lectures, seminars and computer labs, assessed through a combination of examination and assignments
+- Demographic Analysis paper taught in the first year through lectures, seminars and computer labs

-- Life Course Research paper taught in the first year through lectures, seminars and computer labs, assessed through a combination of methods
+- Life Course Research paper taught in the first year through lectures, seminars and computer labs

-- Statistical Methods paper taught in the first year through lectures and computer labs, assessed through a combination of a test and assignments
+- Statistical Methods paper taught in the first year through lectures and computer labs

-- Research Design paper taught in the first year through lectures, assessed via a combination of methods
+- Research Design paper taught in the first year through lectures

 - MPhil thesis, a new and substantial analysis of up to 30,000 words on a sociological and/or demographic topic, to be submitted by the end of the second year

 Graduates often continue with a DPhil at Oxford or doctoral studies at highly-ranked US and continental programmes.
-Others find placement in research-intensive occupations in the public sector (eg national statistical offices, government departments and regional/local authorities), in international organisations, think tanks, and in private sector occupations in which quantitative skills are highly valued (consulting, market research, health research, social research, and insurance companies).
+But the Department of Sociology also celebrates the substantial number of its graduates who find placement in research-intensive occupations in the public sector (eg national statistical offices, government departments and regional/local authorities), in international organisations, think tanks, and in private sector occupations in which quantitative skills are highly valued (consulting, market research, health research, social research, and insurance companies).

 Proven and potential academic excellence